How it works

 How much does it cost to shout a problem?
 Nothing.
 But we ask that you email some colleagues, tweet, tattoo our logo our your forehead or do whatever you can to help spread the word about us.

 If you want to suggest a solution

-You can read about the problems posted on the Shout My Problem web site or subscribe to our email list.
+You can read about the problems posted on the Shout My Problem web site, subscribe to our email list or listen to our podcast.
 If you see a problem your company might be able to help solve, click on Solve These Problems in the main navigation above.

 Briefly describe your suggested solution.
 This will likely be the same level of detail you already have in your brochures or other promotional materials.
 Less than 500 words is the sweet spot!
 Include your contact information.
 Remember, this is not an RFP or RFQ.
 This is more like a trade show where someone walks up to your booth and says: “We have this problem.
 Do you have something that could potentially help solve it?”

-When you submit your suggested solution and pay the introduction fee, we will forward your response to the organization that submitted the problem.
+When you submit your suggested solution our curators will look it over.
+Assuming it’s on point, we will forward your response to the organization that submitted the problem.
 If they see some potential, they will likely contact you for more information.

 Think of us as matchmakers.
 We have human curators who review the submitted problems and verify the identity of the organizations submitting them.
 Then we share these problems with potential problem solvers while protecting the anonymity of the organizations who submitted the problems.

 Companies who wish to suggest potential solutions can respond to new global opportunities.
 Our curators review the suggested solutions to ensure they are on-point and not malicious (i.e.: pornographic, etc.).
 Then we forward the suggested solutions to the organization who posted the problem.